 To start my planning, I took care of the two biggest parts of a trip: transportation and accommodations.

 How to get there?
 Most of you will have to or at least want to fly to New York just like I did.
 I always fly the same airline because I have built up status and Skymiles with them, but Skyscanner is a great way to compare prices and get the best deals on flights.
+And, if your best option is flying into Newark, be sure to read these tips on traveling between the Newark Airport and Manhattan.

 If you want to get views like this as you fly in, read my guide on why the plane view matters!